Arnold Geulincx (1624—1669)

 Arnold Geulincx was born in the city of Antwerp, which despite having lost its former glory as a hub of world trade and a centre of the arts, had regained new vigour as the home of Counter-Reformation culture in the Southern Netherlands—a new spirit that was evidenced in the paintings of Peter-Paul Rubens, Jacob Jordaens and Anthonie van Dijck, as well as in the Baroque church of Saint Carolus Borromeus, a Jesuit monument consecrated in 1625.
 Geulincx’ father apparently did well as the city’s messenger to Brussels, since he bought a large house just around the corner of Saint Carolus Borromeus’ Church when Arnold was around thirteen years of age, and another, adjacent one, a year later.
 While Jan Geulincx, one of Arnold’s younger brothers, studied with Jacob Jordaens for some time, Arnold was destined for an academic career and left Antwerp to go to university in January 1640.
 In Leuven, he studied arts and philosophy at the College of the Lily, obtaining his licentiate on November 19, 1643 ranking second best in a class of 159 students.
 Reading theology for some time, Geulincx was appointed junior professor in philosophy at Lily College in December 1646.

 In his new home town, Geulincx was to graduate in medicine on September 17, 1658, no doubt in order to be able to earn a living.
-Geulincx married Susanna on December 8.
+He married Susanna on December 8.
 Rather than to become a doctor, however, his ambition was to resume his career as a professor of philosophy.
-After a series of appointments and dismissals, Geulincx was finally appointed as junior lecturer in late 1662, with the help of Heidanus.
-He was appointed junior lecturer firstly in logic, and then in metaphysics.
+After a series of appointments and dismissals, Geulincx was finally appointed as junior lecturer in late 1662, with the help of Heidanus; first in logic; then in metaphysics.
 He was temporarily appointed as Professor extraordinarius in 1665, but was allowed to teach ethics only in February 1667.
 From June to November 1669, Geulincx was again newly appointed, now in order to teach rhetoric.
 He died in poverty in November 1669, having failed to pay any rent for the apartment he had shared with Susanna since October 1668.
 When Susanna died around the New Year, there was only some furniture left to compensate the couple’s creditors.

 With two works on the subject of logic, Geulincx had nevertheless started off his Leiden career in a positive mood.
 In the first of these works, his Logica suis fundamentis restituta (Logic Restored to its Foundations, 1662), Geulincx interprets negation mainly as propositional negation, that is, as acting on the whole of a proposition, not on terms.
 The other book, Methodus inveniendi argumenta (A Method for Finding Arguments, 1663), used set theory relations to demonstrate logical principles.
 For this way of approaching logic, the Dutch philosopher Gabriël Nuchelmans (1922-1996) would later refer to Geulincx’ logic as a “containment theory of logic”, in which relations of containment illustrate how statements are implied by other statements.
 Containment may explain logical consequence, for instance, since the propositional content of a statement q may be implied by that of p, just as, according to Geulincx, every proposition p will entail any number of further statements implied by p.
 Interpreting the way in which subjects relate to predicates in terms of relations of containment as well, Geulincx considered subjects as the denumerable “parts” of conceptual “wholes”, and considered the connection between subjects and predicates to be made on the basis of the “relation in which they stand to one another within the hierarchical structure of a conceptual field” (Nuchelmans, 1988: 40).